turingschool/lesson_plans/ruby_04-apis_and_scalability/pubsub_on_the_server.markdown

 * Our newest `pry` window logged `I think…`
 * Our `redis.publish` method most likely returned `2` instead of `1`.
 Why is this?

-## Discussion: Redis Pub/Sub Additional Features
+## A Brief Discussion: Redis Pub/Sub Additional Features

-We won't get into it much in this lesson, but redis has a few more useful pub/sub features, including:
+We won't get into it much in this lesson, but Redis has a few more useful pub/sub features, including:

 * __Channel__ Subscriptions